IamMaher/WeatherFlo/README.md

 ## Architecture
-The Architecture Chosen for the app is MVI and SOLID principles are applied
+The Architecture Chosen for the app is MVI and SOLID principles are applied. an assessment by Ahmed Mourad

 ## Screenshots